 How is tuition assistance awarded?

-If a student is selected for assistance, it is our goal to award 100% of the amount for which the student qualifies.
+It is our goal to award 100% of the amount for which the admitted student qualifies.

 What is the average income of a family that qualifies for assistance?